 Spousal Support Rights

 All Canadian common-law partners can claim spousal support payments from former partners to help cover living expenses after the relationship’s dissolution.
-However, the regulations governing eligibility considerations, formulas for support amount calculations, and duration of support awards vary significantly across provinces and territories.
+A partner seeking support must demonstrate entitlement based on factors like:

 Inheritance Rights